 OVERRIDE DEFAULT PROGRAM ENTRY

-By default, the program entry is the label program_start.
-The linker will make sure that a module containing the program entry label is included, and that the segment part containing the label is not discarded.
+By default, the program entry is the label \\iar\program\start.
+The linker will make sure that a module containing the program entry label is included, and that the section containing that label is not discarded.